On the Immorality of Lying to Children About Their Origins

 Using the moral work on trust and lying, I argue that allowing or encouraging children to believe you are their biological parent when you are not is a breach of trust in the parent-child relationship.
 While other approaches focus on specific harms or the rights of the child, I make a virtue theory argument based on our understanding of trust, lies, and the nature of the parent-child relationship.
 Drawing heavily on Nancy Potter's virtue theory of trustworthiness, I consider the nature of trust in the parent-child relationship and what this means for being a trustworthy parent.

 Charles, Sonya, "On the Immorality of Lying to Children About Their Origins" (2011).
-Philosophy & Comparative Religion Department Faculty Publications.
+Philosophy and Religious Studies Department Faculty Publications.
 76.